ellisonpyon/cs1302-latin-squares/README.md

-You may need to import [`FileNotFoundException`](https://docs.oracle.com/javase/8/docs/api/java/io/FileNotFoundException.html) (or use its fully qualified name) if modifying the code snippet above.
+You may need to import [`FileNotFoundException`](https://docs.oracle.com/javase/8/docs/api/java/io/FileNotFoundException.html) (or use its fully qualified name) if adapting the code snippet above.
 Information about the `try` and `catch` blocks is provided in Ch.
 10 of the LDC4 textbook (see syllabus).